 - Did you know that there is NO grain that you can be assured that it does not have phytic acid, including rice?!

-I’ll try to wade through all this today, with help from Ramiel Nagel…
+I'll try to wade through all of this today, with help from Ramiel Nagel…

-Rami gave me a copy of his book at the Wise Traditions conference last year in Philadelphia, but after reading Curing Tooth Decay, I had even more questions.
-So he has agreed to help us all by doing a Q & A.
+Rami gave me a copy of his book at the Wise Traditions conference last year in Philadelphia, but after reading it, I had even more questions.
+So he has agreed to help us all by doing a little Q & A.

 - KK: You say in the book that “Adding vitamin C to the diet can significantly counteract phytic acid's iron absorption blocking effect.”
 Does this counteract phytic acid's blocking effect on other minerals as well?

 Rami: To answer this question would require more research.
 It’s as simple as looking up studies on google and writing to people who are educated on the subject.
 Since the body uses minerals and vitamins in a whole way, I would suspect that it improves intake and usage of many minerals.
-Our bodies are master chemists, so how vitamin C interacts with other minerals in a diet and how that effects are health may be a more detailed question than you may have thought.
+Our bodies are master chemists, so how vitamin C interacts with other minerals in a diet and how that affects our health is a more detailed question than you may have thought.

 - KK: Would you say that it counteracts this effect enough to just add more vitamin C into the diet rather than bothering with soaking, sprouting or fermenting grains at all?
 What are the best sources for getting more vitamin C into our diets?